drts01/presentation--ci-cd-101/slides/029-jekyll.md

 ```

 <aside class="notes">
+* To see it
-* Generates site and starts a local webserver to view it.
+* Generates site and<br />
+  starts a local webserver to view it.

 </aside>
 </section>